Sonerezh/docs/en/installation.rst

 As Sonerezh does not have auto-updater yet, we recommend you to use Git to download the sources, it will facilitate the update process.

-.. note:: We are installing Sonerezh in ``/var/www/sonerezh``, an deploying it to http://demo.sonerezh.bzh.
+.. note:: We are installing Sonerezh in ``/var/www/sonerezh``, and deploying it to http://demo.sonerezh.bzh.

 But if you prefer, you can also download a ZIP archive on GitHub.